 Many Acts contain confidentiality clauses which may provide different levels of protection for information.
 For example, they may protect specific kinds of information, such as patient information or student information, prohibit the release of any information an officer becomes aware of due to their job, or prevent the release of information except in certain circumstances or to specified parties.

 These confidentiality provisions are overridden by the RTI Act.3 Once someone makes an access application under the RTI Act, those provisions no longer apply.
 However, the information protected by those confidentiality provisions may, in some circumstances, be exempt4 or contrary to the public interest to release.5

 In some circumstances, confidentiality is confused with other concepts such as privacy or commercial affairs.
 When considering documents under the RTI Act, or discussing matters with applicants or third parties, it is important to be clear about which concept is relevant.

 Documents stamped 'confidential' or 'commercial in confidence'

 Documents located in searches may be marked 'confidential' or 'commercial in confidence'.
 They may have been marked by business units of the agency or by people outside the agency who originally provided the documents.
 These kinds of notations cannot determine whether the information contained in the documents is confidential.

 It is necessary to carefully consider the contents of all documents within the scope of an application to decide if their contents:

 - satisfy the criteria for equitable confidentiality and as such are exempt under schedule 3 of the RTI Act; or

-- attract relevant public interest factors against release, such as those involving the commercial and business affairs of agencies, to determine if they are contrary to the public interest.
+- attract relevant public interest factors against release, such as those involving the commercial and business affairs, to determine if they are contrary to the public interest.